 2. Proper hydration: Drinking enough water is essential to decrease the chance of muscle cramps.
 It’s also crucial for muscle recovery since protein is necessary for muscles to heal, and your cells need water to synthesize proteins.

 3. Compression: Compression gear improves blood flow and circulation.
-In addition, wearing compression sleeves during your workout reduces the amount of impact on your muscles, which translates to less muscle soreness when you’re done competing.
+In addition, wearing compression sleeves during your workout reduces the impact on your muscles, which translates into less muscle soreness after you’re done competing.

 4. Cool down properly: A proper cool down improves blood flow and reduces soreness typically experienced during Delayed Onset Muscle Soreness.